 The Company's by-laws provide for a Board of Directors, the number of which shall be fixed from time to time by the shareholders of the Company, and may be enlarged or reduced by vote of a majority of the Board of Directors.
-The Board of Directors has recommended that the number of directors be fixed at seven and has nominated for election as directors Joseph W. Alsop, Larry R. Harris, Roger J. Heinen, Jr., Michael L. Mark, Arthur J. Marks, Scott A. McGregor and Amram Rasiel, each of whom is currently a director of the Company.
+Currently the Board of Directors is comprised of seven members.
+The Board of Directors has recommended that the number of directors remains fixed at seven and has nominated for election as directors Joseph W. Alsop, Larry R. Harris, Roger J. Heinen, Jr., Michael L. Mark, Arthur J. Marks, Scott A. McGregor and Amram Rasiel, each of whom is currently a director of the Company.
 Each director elected at the 2001 Annual Meeting will hold office until the next Annual Meeting of Shareholders or special meeting in lieu thereof and until his successor has been duly elected and qualified, or until his earlier death, resignation or removal.
 There are no family relationships among any of the executive officers or directors of the Company.